thomasrobertgee/recipe-app/README.md

     - Extracts detailed price information, including unit prices (e.g., per kg).
 - **AI-powered recipe generation** that uses a user's saved preferences and pantry items to create tailored recipes (Note: Recipes are now generated globally and not auto-saved to user profiles).
 - **AI-powered Recipe Modification:** Users can request modifications to any recipe (e.g., "make this vegan", "double the servings"), and the AI will generate a new, updated version.
 - **My Pantry Feature:** Users can add from a categorized list of staple ingredients to their personal pantry.
+Pantry state is managed globally via React Context.
 - **Barcode Scanning:** Users can scan product barcodes using their device camera to quickly add items to their pantry (utilizes Open Food Facts API via backend proxy).
 - **Receipt Scanning (Beta):** Users can upload or take a photo of a receipt.
 Google Cloud Vision OCR extracts text, and OpenAI API parses items to add them to the pantry.
 - **Recipe Ratings & Filtering:** Users can rate recipes and filter/sort them.
-- **Intelligent Shopping List:** A dynamic list that consolidles ingredients, calculates costs, and tracks spending against a user's budget.
+- **Intelligent Shopping List:**
+    - A dynamic list that consolidles ingredients, calculates costs, and tracks spending against a user's budget.
+    - **Smart Pantry Sync:** Automatically cross-references ingredients with the user's pantry (managed via Context).
+Items already owned are moved to an "Already in pantry" section, allowing users to override and move items back to the main list if needed.
+Cost calculations exclude items marked as already in the pantry.
 - **Interactive Cook Mode:** A persistent, step-by-step cooking interface with integrated, clickable timers to guide users while cooking.
 - **Supplier Portal:**
     - Separate registration for local suppliers (e.g., butchers, greengrocerrs).